alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_email_template.md

 If you do not already have an account with a supermarket delivery service, set one up now.
 You can set up accounts with more than one supermarket if you're worried about not getting a delivery slot.

-If people in your area are told to start shielding, your local authority will contact you to talk about any additional needs you have.
+Your local authority will contact you to talk about any local support that may be available.
+This can take a week or so.

 {% endif %}